 Family History of Drinking

 An individual’s family history can tell a lot about why they are the way they are.
-For example, if a person was raised in a family that read daily, then they would be more likely to read a great deal as well.
+For example, if a person were raised in a family that read daily, then they would be more likely to read a great deal as well.
 This is also true for drinking as parents constitute the first role model for their child.
 If a person grew up in a family of alcoholics, that is what causes alcohol addiction in some.
 If a woman abused alcohol during the pregnancy, her child is more likely to become addicted, too.

 Basically people live what they learn while they are growing, and will repeat that as adults.
 Thus, growing up in a family of alcoholics can become a psychological cause of alcoholism.